 All range-enabled data

-Set the full extent of the range slider to the extent of all range-enabled layers in the map.
+Set the full extent of the range slider to the extent of all range-enabled layers and tables in the map.
 This is the default option.

 All visible range-enabled data